Gilles Gilbert: Detroit Red Wings (1980-1983)

-Post Playing Career
+Post-playing career

-Gilbert was a pro scout and goaltending coach for the New York Islanders from 1996 to 2001.
+Gilbert hired as a pro scout and goaltending consultant for the New York Islanders in 1996.
+He was later promoted to their goaltending coach the following year in 1997, he would this position and his scouting position until 2001.

 Later life and death

-Gilles Gilbert latterly resided in Quebec City where he was born and raised.
+Gilbert later resided in Quebec City where he was born and raised.
 He was married to his wife Diane.
 The two of them have had one son named Terry and a daughter Jennifer.
+Additionally he served as a grandfather to his 3 grandchildren.

+During his playing days he was the part-owner of a Quebec City nightclub.

-He also worked for the Canadian Hockey Enterprises an organizations that helped set up hockey tournaments for youth and adults.
+For many years he worked for the Canadian Hockey Enterprises an organizations that helped set up hockey tournaments for youth and adults.
 Gilbert was also a golfer and ran a yearly celebrity golf tournament for charity in Winchendon Massachusetts.

 He died on August 6, 2023, at the age of 74.